Colombia

 Charging support

-In 2016, the Colombian Attorney General’s Office initiated ‘PRiSMA’ (Perfil de Riesgo de Reincidencia para Solicitud de Medidas de Aseguramiento), a program operated through AI which aims to determine the risk of recidivism of persons accused of crimes to support the decision of the Prosecutor General’s Office on whether or not to request preventative detention for someone under investigation by Colombian authorities.
-PRiSMA is based on an algorithm that uses machine learning to process information from a database provided with information by the National Police and Attorney General’s Office, which has information on six million individuals with criminal records.
+In 2016, the Colombian Prosecutor General’s Office initiated ‘PRiSMA’ (Perfil de Riesgo de Reincidencia para Solicitud de Medidas de Aseguramiento), a programme operated through AI which aims to determine the risk of recidivism of persons accused of crimes.
+PRiSMA is meant to support the decision of the Prosecutor General’s Office on whether or not to request preventative detention for someone under investigation.
+It is based on an algorithm that uses machine learning to process information from a database provided with information by the National Police and Prosecutor General’s Office itself, which has information on six million individuals with criminal records.
 From this, PRiSMA predicts the probability that a person would reoffend.
 The tool and algorithms are implemented through a PDF document that prosecutors can download from the SPOA when requesting a restraining order.
 This document contains all the information available on the subject: the number of previous police arrests, SPOA and court proceedings, and all information on prior incarceration events.
 If, using this data, the system predicts that the person represents a high risk of re-offending, the Prosecutor General's Office can request a more restrictive measure.
 If the system predicts a low risk, non-restrictive pre-trial preventative measures are requested.
-The final legal decision remains with human actors, and the system is intended to serve as an auxiliary tool only.
-PRiSMA was originally tested by a smaller group of ten prosecutors, and gradually expanded.
+The final legal decision on whether to request preventative detention is not made by PRiSMA but by the prosecutors themselves, as the system was intended to serve only as an auxiliary tool.

 Courts